The tRNA Pairing Index

 ?remember

-Calling Sequence: Clusters(seqs,lim)
+Calling Sequence: remember(func_call)

 Parameters: